 - Every iPhone works exactly the same

-- More choice of handsets and manufacturers, from cheap models to high-tech flagships
+- Greater choice of handsets and manufacturers - from cheap models to high-tech flagship phones

 - Far more customisable - you can completely change the look and feel of the interface

-- More apps in the Google Play Store, and you can download unofficial apps without jailbreaking
+- More apps available in the Google Play Store, and you can download unofficial apps without jailbreaking

 - Platform is made by Google, so there's perfect integration with Gmail, Chrome, Maps, Calendar, and so on